smiley8D/screeps/doc/notes.md

 - Research path caching, possibly integrate w/ efforts like GTFOTR to reduce path finding attempts

 ## Logistics notes
+- Link and terminal handling, rn grouped w/ things like towers
 - All logistically-relevant creeps have a primary purpose, they perform logistics in whatever fashion most quickly serves that purpose
 - For most creeps, this is "i need resource x now" or (ex miners) "i need room to dump x resource now"
 - Stock is more complicated bc it tries to balance out resources, and it's current focus is ~50% split between sourcing and depoing